MikroElektronika/mikrosdk_click_v2/clicks/charger27/README.md

 ## Example Description

-> This example demonstrates the use of the Charger 27 click board
+> This example demonstrates the use of the Charger 27 Click board
 > by enabling charge or discharge mode and
 > indicating valid input supply and charging completion.